To save you some time:

 Easily the most popular font licensing option out there, but also the trickiest.
 Many of the free fonts offered on the market lack the quality you get with fonts designed by a reputable foundry.
 Always read the agreement before committing to a final choice and if such is not provided beforehand, better research other sources.

-Many excellent free fonts are available with a guilt-free licensing and while on the topic you might want to go and check some of the most popular free fonts we’ve designed over the years.
-There’s even one coming from another galaxy!
+Many excellent free fonts are available with guilt-free licensing and while on the topic you might want to go and check some of the most popular free fonts we’ve designed over the years.
+There’s even one (Pixer font) coming from another galaxy!

 2. Additional licenses

-These cater the more specific needs individuals, companies and corporations have, thus falling into the category of custom font licensing, where both the conditions, and the pricing are evaluated based on each use case, additional research and the project’s scope after a discussion and consultation with the font’s owners.
+These cater to the more specific needs individuals, companies, and corporations have, thus falling into the category of custom font licensing, where both the conditions, and the pricing are evaluated based on each use case, additional research, and the project’s scope after a discussion and consultation with the font’s owners.

 - Analog Distribution & Product Creation